 The NMED retains the right, under the New Mexico Hazardous Waste Act (HWA) at 74-4-13, which is cited in Permit Part 1, Section 1.1, to take action, such as issuing orders, to address evidence of an imminent and substantial endangerment to human health or the environment, including orders to suspend TRU mixed waste shipments and emplacement at the WIPP facility for cause.
 Specifically and under the authority in the HWA at 74-4-13, the Secretary reserves the right to prohibit shipment and emplacement of TRU mixed wastes at the WIPP facility for, but not limited to, a determination by the Secretary: (1) that the Permittees have not satisfied or are in violation of any conditions of this Permit that may lead to a threat to human health or the environment; (2) that a TRU mixed waste stream or shipment may pose a threat to human health or the environment; or (3) based on evidence of noncompliance.
-This attachment also requires that all waste shipped to the WIPP facility go through a screening and verification process per Section C-5 before emplacement in a HWDU.
+This attachment also requires that all waste shipped to the WIPP facility is compliant with the WAP contained herein and all shipments arriving at the WIPP facility go through a screening and verification process per Section C-5 before emplacement in a HWDU.
 NMED retains the right to suspend any and all waste shipments to the WIPP facility associated with noncompliance with the WAP.